DamonHu/DDLoggerSwift/README.md

 The client is developed using SwiftUI and is specifically designed to parse logs from DDLoggerSwift, making log viewing more convenient.

-### local network real-time log

-After the `3.0.0` version, it can be used with the above log viewing tool to realize real-time log viewing on the local area network, and use the simple configuration interface

-For local network real-time log viewing, refer to [Log Viewing Client](https://github.com/DamonHu/DDLoggerSwift/wiki/Log-Viewing-Client).

 ![](./readmeResources/Jietu20220731-212644.png)